MetPX/sarracenia/_sources/Explanation/CommandLineGuide.rst.txt

 The *pollUrl* should be set with the minimum required information...
-**sr_poll**  uses *pollUrl* setting not only when polling, but also in the sr_post notification messages produced.
+**sr_poll**  uses *pollUrl* setting not only when polling, but also in the sr3_post notification messages produced.

 For example, the user can set :